dartoos-dev/eo_color/README.md

 dealing with the Flutter's gradient APIs — these APIs almost always expects a `List<Color>` object as parameter instead of an `Iterable<Color>` object.

-An example of a `Gradient` implementation is the abstract class `GradientImmu` which retrieves immutable `List<Colors>` objects.
+An example of a `Gradient` implementation is the abstract class `GradientImmu`, which retrieves immutable `List<Colors>` objects.

 For a complete list of gradients: